Growing up, I couldn’t stand anything scary.

-By the time I was seventeen, I was starting to question this philosophy a little.
+By the time I was seventeen, I was questioning this philosophy a little.
 I was a young writer trying to learn everything I could about how to manipulate readers – to write things that would make people laugh, things that would make them cry, and so forth.
 Learning how to write things that would scare people seemed like an important skill for effective writers.

 More than that, I was curious.
 I understood now how a darkly comic or a gothic tale could be fun, but horror stories just seemed immoral and I didn’t understand why horror stories fascinated people.
 For that simple reason, I wanted to know more – I had never been able to stand things which I couldn’t understand.
 I had to learn what made them tick, I had to learn the reasoning behind things even if I didn’t agree with it.
 This time, I wanted to learn what made horror interesting to people and if it was really as immoral as I thought.